ABOUT

 Artist, Author, Educator

-Hi, nice to meet you!
-I am an artist, author, and educator; a collector of vintage sewing machines, and a total geek for color theory.
+Hey, thanks for stopping by!
+My name is Erika, and I am an artist, author, educator, collector of vintage sewing machines and sewing stuff, and a total geek for color theory.
 I currently create, write, and teach from my home in Chicago, Illinois.

 My current artwork reflects my interest in human color perception and how humans approach color as something to be organized, categorized, and analyzed.
 These works are colorful and full of multiple saturated hues.
 You may have seen my work at a past QuiltCon show, MQX Midwest show, or even at the Iowa Quilt Museum.
 My work is also included in the newly formed Modern Quilt collection of the International Quilt Museum.

-I began guiding others to create and sew while in college and have found a way to teach in some capacity at every organization I have worked with since that time.
-Through a long partnership with BERNINA of America, Inc beginning in 2005, I have taught consumer classes of all sizes and have authored hundreds of blog articles on all subjects of sewing for the WeAllSew.com platform.
+I have been guiding others to create and sew since university, and have found a way to teach in some capacity at every organization I have worked with since.
+Through a long partnership with BERNINA of America, Inc. beginning in 2005, I have taught consumer classes of all sizes and have authored hundreds of blog articles on all subjects of sewing for the WeAllSew.com platform.
 I continue to contribute creative content for the WeAllSew.com platform as a long-time BERNINA Loyalist Ambassador.

-My current mission in education focuses on teaching creative humans how limitations in color perception can affect final visual projects made with color.
-My Color Theory lectures and classes can help students discover their own sense of color and better communicate in their chosen media with color.
+My current mission in education focuses on teaching how color vision can affect projects made with color.
+My Color Theory lectures and classes can help students discover their sense of color and better communicate in their chosen media with color.
 Learn more on the "Lectures and Workshops" page, link at the top of the blog.